xavierjohn/ServiceLevelIndicators/README.md

     In this case, add the attribute `[ServiceLevelIndicator]` on the controllers that should emit SLI.

-- To measure a process, run it withing a `StartLatencyMeasureOperation` using block.
+- To measure a process, run it within a `using StartLatencyMeasureOperation` block.

    Example.